JW-Limited/LILO-P2P/README.md

 </br >

-It's use [UDT protocol](https://en.wikipedia.org/wiki/UDP-based_Data_Transfer_Protocol) and thanks to `rendezvous` connection, it should be able to `bypass most firewall rules`, like a small concept of `TeamViewer` at 0 cost!
+It's use [UDT protocol](https://en.wikipedia.org/wiki/UDP-based_Data_Transfer_Protocol) and thanks to `rendezvous` connection, it should be able to `bypass most firewall rules`.
 ![p2p-logic](img/p2p-logic.png)

 </br >